jccrofty30/slack-themes/README.md

 Eventual collection of various themes for use with Slack.

-Purpose-built for Desktop Client (v3.3.1).
+Purpose-built for Desktop Client.

+<sub>Should still work for website</sub>